brian880120/appdirect-challenge/README.md

 5. gulp
 6. run localhost:3000 on browser

-command to run the unit test (need to run gulp first):
+command to run the unit test (need to run gulp to have a build first):

 gulp test:unit